groupofn/3Lisp.Ruby/README.txt

+TO DO

+[ ] Study prompt-and-read ... make a better API
+[ ] Improve global variable reference
+[ ] Review treatment of String and Editing ...
+[ ] Review crossreference of Ruby files

 Thoughts on primitives related to editing, reading and parsing of files:

 [1] (system "..." "..." ...) => returns STDOUT as a string.